 - Ignored Epiphany: Catra pushes a little cat girl named Marmalade down a slide to help her get over her fear of the slide; Marmalade gets hurt and becomes afraid of Catra instead.
 Even though Marmalade was hurt and crying, and her friends Mochi and Rascal call out Catra for what she did, Catra just runs away, denying to herself that she did anything wrong.

-- Jerk with a Heart of Gold: Despite her jerkass behavior, Catra does attempt to cheer others up when they're feeling down, and at one point she immediately apologizes to Steven when she realizes one of her quips struck a nerve.
+- Jerk with a Heart of Gold: Despite her jerkass behavior, Catra does attempt to cheer others up when they're feeling down, and will occasionally acknowledge when she's hurt Steven's feelings and reluctantly apologize to him.

 - Late-Arrival Spoiler: Don't read this fic if you didn't finish watching She-Ra (2018) and Steven Universe Future.
 The Reveal at the end of Infinity Train Book 1 is also immediately spoiled.